Cabinet color preview

 • Cabinet color

-• Painted cabinet look
+• Painted finish

 • Surface warmth, depth, or sheen

-• Two-tone cabinet color balance
+• Two-tone cabinet balance

 • Countertops